fkooman/php-lib-crypto/README.md

     BASE64URL(payload) "."
 BASE64URL(signature)

-The payload contains the initialization vector, the name of the used algorithms and the encrypted plaint text.
+The payload contains the initialization vector, the name of the used algorithms and the encrypted plain text.
 The payload is a BASE64URL encoded JSON string:

     {
         "c": "ogjdXXPgXKAe01IMD0C8Yg==",